top of page

 When can I ski at Spring Gulch?

-Depending on the season, we usually open our trails in December.
-Likewise, our ski season usually wraps up in March.
+Depending on snowfall, we open our trails in December and remain open through March.
 Spring Gulch is open 24/7 all ski season.
-However, we prefer that you not ski while groomers are active at night, generally trail grooming happens between 5pm-10pm.
-Staying off the freshly groomed trails allows the snow to set -up for a better skier experience.
-As a reminder, our trails are not patrolled.
+However, we prefer that you not ski while groomers are active at night.
+Staying off the freshly groomed trails allows the snow to solidify, setting up for a better skier experience a few hours later.

 Can I bring my dog to Spring Gulch?